Poland ranks as worst country in the EU for LGBT rights - Kafkadesk

 LGBT-free zones and hateful rhetoric

-In its chapter on Poland, the report points to the “LGBT-free” zones and stickers controversy and the proposed laws to ban abortion and sex education in Poland, and notes that “hateful rhetoric from the government and the Church, and violence at Pride marches went hand-in-hand this year”.
+In its chapter on Poland, the report points to the “LGBT-free” zones and stickers controversy and the proposed laws to ban abortion and sex education in Poland.
+It notes that “hateful rhetoric from the government and the Church, and violence at Pride marches went hand-in-hand this year”.

 It particularly condemns the ruling nationalist-conservative party, “which continuously used anti-LGBT rhetoric in the lead-up to the autumn elections”, as well as Krakow Archbishop Marek Jedraszewski, which called the LGBT movement a “rainbow plague”.